huashenliang/ManchesterUnited-Info-React-Project/README.md

-This is a react project that show Manchester United's info.
+This is a react project that shows Manchester United's info.